spejohn/Bindra_Lab_CRISPR_analysis/README.md

 ## Recent Updates

-### Code Cleanup and Backward Compatibility
+### Code Cleanup and Function Naming

-The codebase has been cleaned up to improve maintainability while ensuring backward compatibility:
+The codebase has been cleaned up to improve maintainability:

-- Renamed functions now have backward compatibility wrappers to prevent breaking existing code:
+- Standardized function names and eliminated redundant code
-  - `ensure_directory_exists()` → `ensure_output_dir()`
+- Added proper version tracking (starting with version 0.1.0)
-  - Added `find_files()` function for backward compatibility with older code
+- Improved consistency in function interfaces and parameter names

 ### Parallel Processing Improvements